It is recommended to weekly perform a printing surface calibration and regularly clean the surface.

 2. Print the Mesh file to check the printing surface flatness: *Sigmax file meshX.gcode

 3. If the printing surface isn't perfectly flat, try to manually adjust the back screw nut and the front thumbscrews of your platform.
-You can use a 8mm Socket Driver on the back side screw.
+You can use an 8mm Socket Driver on the backside screw.

 Move the hotend and place the nozzle over the printing surface, using it as a reference.
 Print again the mesh.gcode file and verify the surface flatness.